John Adams (Virginia politician): Homes

-Dr. Adams built a brick double house between 1809 and 1810 for rental purposes, at the southeast corner of Grace and 25th streets (2501 East Grace St).
-It is a double house of two and a half stories with peaked roof and a chimney made to serve both parts of the building.
+Dr. Adams also built a brick double house between 1809 and 1810 for rental purposes, at the southeast corner of Grace and 25th streets (2501 East Grace St).
 Another Adams house still remaining on Grace St is the home built by Dr. Adams for his sister Ann, who married Mayo Carrington.
 It was restored by the Association for the Preservation of Virginia Antiquities.